 Why use these two together?
 Maltodextrin is a complex carbohydrate that is rapidly digested into glucose, and hence has a big impact in blood glucose levels (GI of 85).
 On the contrary, isomaltulose is classified as a sugar, but it is broken down slowly by the body, with a glycemic index of 32.
 Therefore, even if the sugar content in the nutritional label is high, the impact on blood glucose levels is not.
 Saturo’s GI is probably around 40, basing on the similarities with Soylent Powder, which GI is ~40.

 Personally, I am a bigger fan of oats as main carbohydrate source, but they had the drawback of leaving a very oaty taste in the shakes (and often being less smooth).
-Saturo does have some oats, too; which provide a good source of fiber.
+Saturo uses gluten free oats and inulin as a source of fiber in Saturo Powder v2.0.

 Fats are an important source of energy in the all Saturo products.
 The main ingredients are sunflower oil and linseed oil.
 Similarly to the RTD Saturo shakes, I expect it to be high oleic sunflower oil, which is rich in oleic acid (omega-9) and linoleic acid (omega-6).